derek-naka/DataRes_Teach_Python/README.md

 Teaching_Python_NLP.ipynb contains information about how to extract information from text including number of sentences, word count, grade level reading, and how to vectorize senctences.

-Teaching_Python_Img_Processing.ipynb contains information about how to extract words/text from images and difference pre-processing techniques that are available.
+Teaching_Python_Img_Processing.ipynb contains information about how to extract words/text from images and different pre-processing techniques that are available.